In commodity pricing, silence and secrecy not limited to oil

 China, which buys around 60 percent of the world’s iron ore, has attacked a lack of market transparency and its planning agency has accused “the three major miners” of price manipulation.

-The National Development and Reform Commission (NDRC) did not name the miners, but the biggest are Vale (VALE5.SA), Rio Tinto (RIO.AX)(RIO.L) and BHP Billiton (BHP.AX) (BLT.L), between them producing roughly two-thirds of the world’s output.
+The National Development and Reform Commission (NDRC) did not name the miners, but the biggest are Vale, Rio Tinto and BHP Billiton , between them producing roughly two-thirds of the world’s output.

 BHP denied the allegations made in March while Rio Tinto and Vale declined to comment.